-The San Antonio College Department of Nursing Education arranges a MANDATORY three (3) day live review and all graduating students must attend.
+The San Antonio College Department of Nursing Education arranges a three (3) day live review and all graduating students are required to attend.
 The three-day live review is a program requirement for each graduating student to attend the entire 3- day program.
-Non-compliance in attending the mandatory three-day live review will result in the student's Board of Nursing affidavit not be released to the Board of Nursing by the Director of the program.
-Affidavit signature attests to the graduate's preparedness for entry-level competency in nursing care.
+The live review is an added tool to aid in the student's success of passing their licensure exam.